Zachc0des/Zachc0des-Portfolio/SQL study guide.md

   -- dust_ip INET: PostgreSQL command that creates a column for storing destination IP addresses in the INET data type.<BR><BR>
   -- Port INTERGER: PostgreSQL command that creates a column for storing port numbers as integers.<BR><BR>
   -- protocol VARCHAR: PostgreSQL command that creates a column for storing protocol names as variable character strings with a maximum length of 10 characters.<BR><BR>
-  -- Acion Varchar: PostgreSQL command that creates a column for storing action types (e.g., allow, deny) as variable character strings with a maximum length of 10 characters.<BR><BR>
+  -- Action Varchar: PostgreSQL command that creates a column for storing action types (e.g., allow, deny) as variable character strings with a maximum length of 10 characters.<BR><BR>
   -- bytes INTERGER: PostgreSQL command that creates a column for storing the number of bytes transferred as an integer.<BR><BR>
   -- status VARCHAR: PostgreSQL command that creates a column for storing status messages as variable character strings with a maximum length of 20 characters.<BR><BR>
   -------------------------------------------------------------{Step 2}----------------------------------------------------------<BR><BR>